KayleePC/Goddess-Nails/README.md

-# Goddess-Nails
+# Nail-Salon
-Project repository for CodeKY
+project for code KY 2.0